mi4uu/bitshares-core-refreshed/docs/gen-docs01/docs/docs/doc.bitshares/technology/bitshares_features.md

 of theft due to hacking. ([Read more..](https://bitshares.org/technology/dynamic-account-permissions) )

-## Recurring & Scheduled Payments
+## Recurring & Scheduled Payments {#recurring-scheduled-payments}

 > - Flexible withdrawal permissions, subscriptions and bills

 BitShares is the first smart contract platform with built-in support for recurring payments and subscription payments.
 This feature allows users